Coral Reef Ecology Field Course (C1155)

 30 credits, Level 6

-This field course will involve scuba and snorkel-based data collection at coral reefs, giving you the chance to learn and apply techniques from marine biology, develop and test scientific hypotheses, and gain an in-depth understanding of the unique ecosystem of coral reefs.
+With exceptional levels of biodiversity, coral reefs provide an excellent setting to learn about marine ecology.
+This field course will involve scuba and snorkel-based data collection at coral reefs, giving you the opportunity to learn and apply techniques from marine biology.
+You’ll also develop and test scientific hypotheses and gain an in-depth understanding of the unique ecosystem of coral reefs.

 7%: One-to-one (Tutorial)

 This module is approximately 300 hours of work.
 This breaks down into about 150 hours of contact time and about 150 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

 We regularly review our modules to incorporate student feedback, staff expertise, as well as the latest research and teaching methodology.
 We’re planning to run these modules in the academic year 2023/24.
 However, there may be changes to these modules in response to COVID-19, staff availability, student demand or updates to our curriculum.
 We’ll make sure to let our applicants know of material changes to modules at the earliest opportunity.

 This module is offered on the following courses: